amzn/selling-partner-api-docs/references/authorization-api/authorization.md

-This content has been migrated to the new Selling Partner API Documentation website at https://developer-docs.amazon.com/sp-api/docs/authorization-api-v1-reference.
+This API has been removed.
+Refer to the [SP-API Deprecations](https://developer-docs.amazon.com/sp-api/docs/sp-api-deprecations) table for more information.

-Please update your bookmarks to the new location for future reference.